 - Staggered break and lunch times may be instituted to ensure social distancing in dining facilities.
 Those with a private office should eat lunch there instead of in dining facilities.

 - Remote readiness: Plan to take all essential work home at the end of each day to be prepared to work from home if campus work guidance changes.

 Personal Safety Hotline

-With the continued health and safety of the Bryant community being at the top of our minds as Bryant prepares for students moving in and the start of fall classes August 25, the Department of Public Safety has launched Rave Guardian, a free mobile app that turns your smartphone into a hotline and personal safety device.
+With the continued health and safety of the Bryant community being at the top of our minds, the Department of Public Safety has launched Rave Guardian, a free mobile app that turns your smartphone into a hotline and personal safety device.